 beardy-mustache combo, perhaps

 Other faves include: "A Confederacy of Dunces," Charles Johnson's "Middle Passage," Leslie Marmon Silko's "Ceremony," and Jean Merrill's "The Pushcart War" "Up the Down Staircase," "The Five People You Meet in Heaven."
-And, I admit it, the first six Harry Potter books.
+And, I admit it, the Harry Potter books.
 Hey, I've got to keep up with the nephews!

 MOVIES: "The Lives of Others" "After the Wedding."
 "Walk the Line" was fine.
 "The Last Days of Sophie Scholl was difficult to watch, but compelling as all and recommended.
 I want to see the new German film about the Edelweiss Pirates if it ever comes to the States.
 "Downfall" was heavy and Bruno Ganz was amazing.
 "Guess Who" sucked; I'll take the original any day.
 "The Corporation" was pretty full on and chockablock with information and food for thought.
 Watched Billy Wilder's "The Apartment" again; Fred MacMurray plays such a great sleazeball!
 Don't know how classic it is, but saw "16 candles" again.
 Not very ethnically sensitive, but still a few good bits.
 "The Harmonists, about 1920-30's German vocalists the Comedian Harmonists, "Supersize Me" and "The Control Room" are highly recommended as well.